 - (a) In our opinion, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
-Hence, reporting under clause 3(xvi)(a), (b) and (c) of the Order is not applicable. - (b) In our opinion, there is no core investment company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and accordingly reporting under clause 3(xvi)(d) of the Order is not applicable.

-(xvii) The Company has incurred cash losses during the financial year covered by our audit of Rs.
-7.53 Lakhs however the company has earned Rs.
-11.38 Lakhs profit during the immediately preceding financial year.

-(xviii) There has been no resignation of the statutory auditors of the Company during the year.

-(xix) On the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements and our knowledge of the Board of Directors and Management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report indicating that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
+Hence, reporting under clause 3(xvi)(a), (b) and (c) of the Order is not applicable. - (b) In our opinion, there is no core investment company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and accordingly reporting under clause 3(xvi)(d) of the Order is not applicable. - (xvii) The Company has not incurred any cash losses during the financial year covered by our audit. - (xviii) There has been no resignation of the statutory auditors of the Company during the year. - (xix) On the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements and our knowledge of the Board of Directors and Management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report indicating that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the Company.
 We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due.

-- (a) Section 135 of the Act is not applicable to the company.
-Accordingly, reporting under clause 3(xx)(a) of the Order is not applicable for the year. - (b) Section 135 of the Act is not applicable to the company.
+(xx) (a) Section 135 of the Act is not applicable to the company.
+Accordingly, reporting under clause 3(xx)(a) of the Order is not applicable for the year.

+(b) Section 135 of the Act is not applicable to the company.
 Accordingly, reporting under clause 3(xx)(b) of the Order is not applicable for the year.